trajectory-learning/class-learning/README.md

 # Class-learning

-task_learning_gh.m - the file with the learning algorithm
+task_learning_gh.m - the file with the classification based learning algorithm and the call of the optimization algorithm

 cost_trajektorija_gh.m - the cost function for trajectory optimization